The UMKR flyer on responsible tourism:

 of worship and never realizing that their pilgrimage was

 with those who share our faith.

 Whether you are leading a tour or going on one organized by others, the following questions can help you discern whether the tour follows UMC resolutions regarding the Holy Land.

 • Will we have opportunities to visit and worship with Palestinian Christians?

-• Can you assure us that none of the hotels or restaurants we will use are located in the settlements?
+• Can you assure us that none of the hotels or restaurants we will use are located in the Israeli settlements?

 • Will we spend at least one night in Bethlehem with opportunities to meet local people beyond tourist sites and shopping?

 • Will we visit at least two UMC Advance Special Missions?
 Download UMC Advance Projects

 On our website, you will find tours that can provide a once-in-a-lifetime experience.
 They all provide significant opportunities to know the people of the Holy Land.
 Click here to see recommended tour providers and upcoming trips.